VitRod/solarium/README.md

 <br>

 Also in the  version PHP 8.1 in some php files of solarium project appeared the  following errors:  "Warning: Array to string conversion" .
-And  because of it  some output did not appear.
+And  because of them  some outputs did not appear.

 <h1> I  substituted the  following code in php files : </h1>
       // show documents using the resultset iterator